mcartmell/mastodon-twitter-crosspost/README.md

 - Crossposts from Mastodon to Twitter
 - Supports crossposting own threads
-- No dependencies outside Go standard library
+- Supports images

 ## TODO

 This is a work in progress with many missing features:

-- Support for images and videos
+- Support for videos
-- Support for private toots
 - Support for content warnings

 ## Deployment